| |

 reaction from birds.
 Sometimes they even "come

+a-runnin'".
 The wingbone sounds funny up

 close, but at a distance it sounds like a clean,